 New Boat Service on Klong Phadung Krung Kasem

 I had heard about this project for some time and I thought it was a very good idea.
-In service since early October 2018 on the Klong Phadung Krung Kasem, which means city of joy.
+In service since early October 2018 on the Klong Phadung Krung Kasem (Dug in 1851), which roughly means the canal upholding the happiness of the city.
 Not as exotic as the Khlong Saen Saeb but nice and above all facilitates the access to some part of the city that are not served by public transport, MRT and BTS, and it is free for now.
 Very busy early in the morning and evening at the closing of the schools and administration’s offices, which are numerous in these areas.